 ADVENTURE AWAITS

 CCS is located inside Detroit’s midtown area.
 You’ll find yourself just steps away from iconic places like the Motown Museum and the Detroit Institute of Arts – one of the Country’s largest museums, in addition to being immersed in a tight-knit artists’ community.
-Experience all that the CCS campus and city of Detroit have to offer
+Experience all that the CCS campus and city of Detroit have to offer.

 Murals in the Market